ShadeLab/MMG-425_Assignment/MMG 425 Homework Assignment.md

 +SRR4054183.1.1 1 length=150
 BBBBABBBBBBBGFFGGFGGGGHGGEFFHFHHHHHGFGGDHGHGGGGGGGGGHGGGGGGGGHGHHHHHHHHHHGGHGHHHHHHGHHHGHGHHHHHGHHGGGGGGGGGGGGGGGGGGGGFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF
 ```
-**note**: The difference format of the original fastQ files and those downloaded from the SRA results in the incompatibility issue for sequence analysis using RDP pipeline.
+**note**: The different format of the original fastQ files and those downloaded from the SRA results in a incompatibility issue for sequence analysis using RDP pipeline.
 Thus, we will provide you the original fastQ files from Centralia samples (C04, C13, C17) as the input for the next sequence analysis using RDP's Pipeline.
-There are three paired-end reads (R1 and R2) or six fastQ files compressed into one .tar file that you can download from the D2L.
+There are three paired-end reads (R1 and R2) or six fastQ files compressed into one centralia.tar file that you can download from the D2L.

 ## GENERAL WORKFLOW FOR SEQUENCE ANALYSIS